 Loan Size 5

 Rates vary from 6.99%–18.99%, which are some of the most competitive on offer.
 TD Bank doesn’t charge any origination or application fees.
 The lender offers Express Loans, which are available in as little as 48 hours, as well as traditional personal loans.
 TD Bank recommends that borrowers looking for an Express Loan have a credit score of at least 700, so this lender may not be the best fit for borrowers with poor credit.
 This bank also has a limited geographic reach, so depending on where you live you may not qualify.

 Truliant is a credit union that offers personal loans from $500 to $35,000.
 The lender has a quick and easy online application process with the possibility of same-day approval.

 Loan Amount 5

-Rates start at 8.49%, and while these aren’t the absolute lowest around, it still presents a good deal to borrowers with fair credit.
+Rates range from 7.99%–15.74%, and while these aren’t the absolute lowest around, it still presents a good deal to borrowers with fair credit.
 Truliant also advertises its personal loans as a less expensive way to pay down high-interest debt and get a fresh financial start.
 Borrowers can choose to defer their first payment for up to 90 days if they need a little extra time to get their financial footing, making Truliant a good fit if you have fair credit and need funds fast.